Pathfinding in Life and Games

 Acts 16:6-8 says, "And they went through the region of Phrygia and Galatia, having been forbidden by the Holy Spirit to speak the word in Asia.
 And when they had come up to Mysia, they attempted to go into Bithynia, but the Spirit of Jesus did not allow them.
 So, passing by Mysia, they went down to Troas."

-Paul and Timothy thought they knew their assignment, but the Holy Spirit had other plans, which He updated them on as they traveled.
+Paul and Silas thought they knew their assignment, but the Holy Spirit had other plans, which He updated them on as they traveled.
 In my experience, much of the Christian walk involves God guiding us little by little, day by day, moment by moment, as we take steps in obedience.
 This is especially true when we embrace a fuller view of God's will.
 Passages like 1 Thessalonians 5:12–22 and 1 Peter 2:15–17 reveal that the will of God involves adopting particular behaviors and becoming a certain type of person, which is not a place you arrive.

 1 Peter 2:15–17 says, "For this is the will of God, that by doing good you should put to silence the ignorance of foolish people.
 Live as people who are free, not using your freedom as a cover-up for evil, but living as servants of God.
 Honor everyone.
 Love the brotherhood.
 Fear God.
 Honor the emperor."